bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 > #### Database note
 > This example uses SQLite as a data store.
 In production, we recommend using a database that has more robust concurrency support, such as PostgresSQL.
 For information on switching databases, see the [Replacing SQLite](#replacing-sqlite) section.

-3. Start the app server.
+2. Start the app server.

 ```shell title="Start the app server"
 npm run dev
 ```

-4. Start ngrok using the follow command.
+3. Start ngrok using the follow command.
 If your app does not run on port 3000, replace `3000` with your app server's port.

 ```shell title="Start ngrok"
 ngrok http 3000
 ```

 While the app server and ngrok are running, you can install the draft app on your sandbox store.
-For more about installing and troubleshooting apps in development, see [>>>](). <!-- apps guide link -->
+For more about installing and troubleshooting apps in development, see [Install and launch the app](/api-docs/apps/tutorials/sample-app-nextjs/step-2-connect).

 ## Replacing SQLite